MicrosoftDocs/OfficeDocs-SharePoint/migration/mm-dropbox-step4-review-destinations.md

 ---
 # Step 4: Review destination paths in Migration Manager Dropbox

-In this step, review the destination paths of the accounts you have moved to the migrations list, making sure they are correct.
-An account cannot be migrated without a destination indicated.
-Once you start migrating content to a destination, it cannot be modified.
+In this step, review the destination paths of the accounts you have moved to the migrations list, making sure they're correct.
+An account can't be migrated without a destination indicated.
+Once you start migrating content to a destination, it can't be modified.

 ## Single destination edit